 Design and Synthesis of Natural Product Hybrids as New Chemical Entities in Drug Discovery and Development

 One of the terminal objectives of organic synthesis from its very inception has been the search for new compounds that exhibit novel physical, chemical and biological properties.
 Such new compounds have undoubtedly saved countless human lives, alleviated pain and suffering, extended human longevity, and has positively impacted the global economy.
-In spite of the miraculous breakthroughs however, society continues to be faced with numerous challenges arising in part from drug resistance, the emergence of new forms of cancers, and the surfacing of new strains of microbial pathogens.
+Despite the miraculous breakthroughs however, society continues to be faced with numerous challenges arising in part from drug resistance, the emergence of new forms of cancers, and the surfacing of new strains of microbial pathogens.

-Our current research efforts are geared toward a further harnessing of nature’s structural variety by combining two or more natural products to form hybrids.
+Our current research efforts are geared toward a further harnessing the wisdom of nature’s structural variety by combining two or more bioactive natural products to form hybrids.
 The anticipated outcome is to generate new chemical entities with enhanced characteristics, particularly the therapeutic spectrum, based on natural product leads.
 Synthesis of such entities typically involves intricate synthetic manipulations for structural integration or simple straightforward manipulation of functional groups.

 In one approach, a series of hybridized systems with a steroidal substructure are being generated.
 The selection of a steroidal nucleus as the base for these systems stems from the established precedence that the estrogen receptor is present in higher concentrations in carcinogenic tissues (breast, ovarian, prostatic and endometrial) than in normal tissues.
 Accordingly, estrogens have been investigated as vectors for cytotoxic agents in the hope that an increased organ and/or tissue specificity can be achieved through a selective accumulation of the cytotoxic compound in tumor cells.
 Novel systems include hybrids of estradiol and combretastatin A4, estradiol and various substituted beta-lactams, and estradiol with phenstatin systems.